chaos4284/ACP/README.md

     }
 ```

--  Function ReceiveRawData() and SendRawDataConfirm() in interface_hook.c, Generated Code in 2.1, is called from CAN transmission completion confirmation or ISR.
+-  Function ReceiveRawData() and SendRawDataConfirm() in interface_hook.c, generated code in 2.1, is called from CAN transmission completion confirmation or ISR.
 ```C
    ex) Here in the porting source.. src/stm32f4xx_it.c